chriskyfung/chriskyfung.github.io/_posts/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 cd $HOME
 source ~/.bashrc

-# CCreate a directory for your Terraform configuration
+# Create a directory for your Terraform configuration
 terraform --version
 ```